Maze and Rock Art

 The Maze and the tri-finger Rock Art

-The soul journey passes through the three worlds, underworld, earth, and heaven and therefore the related rock art scene must include the three realms symbols.
+The soul in its afterlife journey passes through the three worlds, underworld, earth, and heaven and therefore the related rock art scene must include the three realms symbols in order to be a faithful representation.
 The binding of these symbols into one scene eventually explains the meaning.
 For example, the scene in Fig.2 contains four symbols: the maze-symbol1 partly underworld and earth, the tri-fingered bird a divine soul guide to heaven -symbol2, and the sun -symbol3 a place of reincarnation, all are related to the afterlife journey.

 The wiggly maze stretches from the rock bottom into a flat indentation near the rock face that signifies a transition from the underworld into the earth.
 Its convoluted shape, without apparent exit, symbolically signifies the underworld journey dangers.
 After the underworld journey completion, the tri-fingered bird guides the soul toward the sun, a place of renewal and rebirth.